Description

 - HPLC purity results with chromatogram

-- Mass spectrometry data confirming molecular weight
+- Mass spectrometry data confirming cell-level weight

-- Amino acid analysis results
+- Amino acid test results

 - Endotoxin test results